Pure metric geometry: introductory lectures: Completeness

 for any point $y\in \oBall(x,\rho(x))$. \end{thm}

 Most of the time we will assume that a metric space is complete.
 The following construction produces a complete metric space $\bar{\spc{X}}$ for any given metric space $\spc{X}$.

 \parbf{Completion.} Given a metric space $\spc{X}$, consider the set $\spc{C}$ of all Cauchy sequences in $\spc{X}$.
-Note that for any two Cauchy sequences $(x_n)$ and $(y_n)$ the right-hand side in \ref{eq:cauchy-dist} is defined; moreover, it defines a pseudometric on~$\spc{C}$
+Note that for any two Cauchy sequences $(x_n)$ and $(y_n)$ the right-hand side in \ref{eq:cauchy-dist} is defined; moreover, it defines a semimetric on~$\spc{C}$